The Minnesota Guide to Section 8 Housing

 Can I Transfer My Section 8 Voucher to Minnesota?

-Section 8 vouchers are usually portable, meaning that you can use them outside of the issuing PHA's jurisdiction, including in a different state.
+Yes, Minnesota’s Section 8 vouchers are usually portable, meaning that you can use them outside of the issuing PHA's jurisdiction, including in a different state.
 However, while the program is federal, its implementation and rules can vary by state and even by PHAs within the same state.
+Key details:

-The receiving PHA (in Minnesota, in this case) must agree to accept the voucher.
-Confirm the policies and procedures with both the PHA that issued the voucher and the PHA in Minnesota where you plan to use it.
+- The receiving PHA (in Minnesota, in this case) must agree to accept the voucher.
+Confirm the policies and procedures with the PHA that issued the voucher.
+Coordinate with both PHAs to ensure a smooth transition.

 Keep in mind that the amount of the voucher is based on local market conditions, so it may not cover the same level of rent in a different area.
 The receiving PHA will determine the payment standard for the new location.